 Memory is a trickster, always pulling pranks and distorting what we think we know.

-When I was a tiny girl, no more than four years old, I remember our family driving from San Diego to Chavez Ravine in Los Angeles to see one of the first Dodgers games since they girl-at-the-windowleft Brooklyn.
+When I was a tiny girl, no more than four years old, I remember our family driving from San Diego to Chavez Ravine in Los Angeles to see one of the first Dodgers games since they left Brooklyn.

 Ours was a baseball family, so I already had a sense of what was happening on the field, with balls being hit and caught, players running this way and that.